Scripts

 I don’t have the time, I’m too busy.

 “That’s ok.
-A lot of people are only able to attend once every month or two.
+A lot of people are only able to attend once every once in a while.
 Let’s make some time for you to come to just one, and then you can decide if it’s worth budgeting for in the future.”

 “Of course.
 I reached out because I love the community/cultural aspect of the Pondering.
 It’s super important in today’s world to maintain close communities that care about each other and produce Christian content.
 I’d love for you to make time and contribute to that.”